Because of ongoing events in Kazakhstan in January 2022, I am reposting blogs I wrote when I visited the country in 2017.

-Confession: Before going to Kazakhstan I had never heard of Almaty.
+Confession: Before traveling to Kazakhstan I had never heard of Almaty.
 Further confession: Upon deciding to go to Kazakhstan I figured I’d better look up the name of the capital.
 Oh, right.
-(Answer: Astana, in case you’ve forgotten from an earlier blog.)
+(Answer: Astana.
+2022 update: Astana has been renamed Nur-Sultan.)

 Here is the point of actually showing up somewhere.
 The moment I arrived in Almaty and began looking around, Astana came into clearer focus.